DecisionsDev/odm-docker-kubernetes/eks/README.md

 #### b.
 Deploy the ingress service for ODM

 - Write the ingress descriptor
-You must define an ingress to route your request to the ODM service.
+You must define an ingress to route your request to the ODM services.

 Here is a sample descriptor to implement the ingress: